Heavy-Tailed NGG Mixture Models: Introduction

 It is well-known that the tails of the Dirichlet process are exponentially much thinner than those of the baseline \cite[Section~4.2.3]{ghosal2017}.
-Motivated by this, this paper opens with the question on whether this is simply a property of the Dirichlet process or whether it is more generally an attribute of the Pitman--Yor process.
-Hence, the first contribution of this paper will focus on the characterization of the tails of the Pitman--Yor process.
-In particular, we will derive envelopes for the trajectories of the tail of a particular instance of the Pitman--Yor process, known as the stable law process.
-As will be discussed below (Section~\ref{pitman}), the latter envelopes combined with those of \cite{doss1982} offer an almost complete portrait of the tails of the Pitman--Yor process.
-In addition, we then show that the tail of the stable law process is only moderately thinner than that of the baseline; in particular, our results imply that the tail of the stable law process is heavy-tailed, provided that the baseline is itself heavy-tailed.
-This result is in sharp contrast with the Dirichlet process, given that, as mentioned earlier, its tail is exponentially much lighter than that of the centering.
+Motivated by this, this paper opens with the question of whether this is simply a property of the Dirichlet process or is more generally an attribute of the NGG process.
+Hence, the first contribution of this paper will focus on the characterization of the tails of the NGG process, and we will derive envelopes for the trajectories of the tail of the process.
+As will be discussed below (Section~\ref{pitman}), the latter envelopes combined with those of \cite{doss1982} offer a complete portrait of the tails of the NGG process.
+In addition, we then show that the tail of the NGG process is only moderately thinner than that of the baseline, except for the Dirichlet process.
+In particular, our results imply that, with the exception of the Dirichlet process, the tail of the NGG process is heavy-tailed, provided that the baseline is itself heavy-tailed.
+This result sharply contrasts with the Dirichlet process, given that, as mentioned earlier, its tail is exponentially much lighter than that of the centering.
+Such property of the DP may seem unexpected, given that the process is centered around $G_0$.
+Yet, a notable example illustrates this: the tails of the DP centered around a Cauchy distribution are almost exponential, but $G_0$ has no mean \citep[][ Example~4.24]{ghosal2017}.